JonathanVaughan/project/README.md

 ## Design
 Shown below is each page of my website given more time I would like to focus more on the styling and layout of the website.
 ### Home Page
 Shown below is my home page this page is setup to display placed orders with entered information.
-It also allows the delivery status to be updated and the order to be deleted.
+It also allows the delivery status to be updated and the order to be deleted from the sql table, which meets the update and delete functionality for CRUD.
 ![](Documents/Home.PNG)
 ### Stock Page
 This page allows the user to add new pizza to the menu page and automatically have a menu item number assigned